Who can make a complaint?

 - the conduct of an IRB member;

-- a person who represents a client at the IRB for a fee, but is not authorized by a law society, the Chambres des notaires du Québec, or the Immigration Consultants of Canada Regulatory Council;
+- a person who represents a client at the IRB for a fee, but is not authorized by a law society, the Chambres des notaires du Québec, or the College of Immigration and Citizenship Consultants;

 - the conduct and services of an Interpreter.

 Making a complaint about the conduct of an IRB member

 You may file a complaint about the conduct of an IRB Member.
 Complaints must be made in writing to the Office of the Ombudsperson by email or by mail to this address:

 Office of the Ombudsperson